University offers fully funded training opportunities for Stoke-on-Trent workers

 “Whether you’re a business owner, employee, entrepreneur, student or a postgraduate, continuous professional development is an essential tool to maintain and enhance knowledge and skills, aid career progression, promote greater workforce engagement and build on learner confidence.”

-Full details on the courses available and how to apply can be found on the website
+Full details on the courses available and how to apply can be found on the website.

 Sorry, this video requires the use of functional cookies which you have not consented to use.
-Change your cookie settings or watch the video on the provider's website
+Please update your cookie settings or watch the video on the provider's website

 Latest news